Marine Corps Early Warning Detachment, Guadalcanal (1942–43): Legacy

 LtCol Bayler received a Legion of Merit for his actions during the Battle of Guadalcanal.
-He returned to the United States in February 1943 just as the Commandant of the Marine Corps was convening a "Radar Policy Board.".
+He returned to the United States in February 1943 just as the Commandant of the Marine Corps was convening a "Radar Policy Board."
 The board was tasked with making recommendations regarding the establishment of a program for radar early warning, radar fire control, and radar fighter direction for Marine Corps units during amphibious operations.
 Board recommendations included the organization of air warning squadrons and groups requiring nearly 12,000 officers and Marines, placing organic fighter direction with night fighter squadrons and the creation of an Air Defense Section within the Division of Aviation at Headquarters Marine Corps.
-The report, "Standard Operating Procedures for Radar Air and Surface Warning and Radar Fire Control in the Marine Corps," was published on March 17, 1943, and later endorsed by the Commandant of the Marine Corps on May 4, 1943.
-On July 1, 1943 newly promoted Colonel Bayler became the first Commanding Officer of the 1st Marine Air Warning Group.
+The report, "Standard Operating Procedures for Radar Air and Surface Warning and Radar Fire Control in the Marine Corps," was published on 17 March 1943, and later endorsed by the Commandant of the Marine Corps on 4 May 1943.
+On 1 July 1943 newly promoted Colonel Bayler became the first Commanding Officer of the 1st Marine Air Warning Group.
 He remained in this role for the next 9 months overseeing the establishment of the first thirteen air warning Squadrons.
-During this time he also helped co-author a book with Cecil Carnes on his early experiences in the war titled "Last Man Off Wake Island.
+During this time he also helped co-author a book with Cecil Carnes on his early experiences in the war titled Last Man Off Wake Island.

 Dermott H. MacDonnell remained on Guadalcanal until March 8, 1943, and was awarded the Silver Star and a field commission for his actions maintaining the SCR-270 radar during the campaign.
 Lieutenant MacDonnell returned to Marine Corps Air Station Cherry Point as a radar instructor with 1st MAWG.
 After his tour as an instructor, he was assigned to Air Warning Squadron 6 and participated in the Battle of Okinawa as a fighter controller.
 He remained in the Marine Corps and later served as a company commander of the 1st Marine Division's Reconnaissance Company during the Korean War.